KarimCarl/KarimCarl/README.md

 - 🔭 I’m currently learning about the React Library
 - 🌱 I’m currently studying to be a Software Engineer!
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with as much
+- 🤔 Too short for a single line
 - 📫 How to reach me: mail: cndungu109@gmail.com

 <!--